 10GB or more Almost any online activity.
 Extensive streaming, downloading, gaming, tethering Any trip duration High internet user $50-60

-Recommendations:
+Our Recommendations:

-4. How much does a SIM card for Canada cost
+4. How Much Does A SIM Card for Canada Cost?

 Operator Plans Approx. Price (USD) Local SMS Local Minutes Data Approx. Cost (USD)